pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 956 Unique Messages Problem

+I have the next problem, I need to be sure that one message is not available until is delivered, but the problem is the messages is async and when the operations start , I don't know if the message is delivered ok or failed, need study better this problem.

 ##### Day 955 Continue Learning About Object-Oriented

 These days I learn a lot of things about object-oriented, continue reading my book and practicing.